hyperledger/besu-docs/docs/Concepts/Privacy/Private-Transactions.md

 [Private transaction processing](../../Concepts/Privacy/Private-Transaction-Processing.md) involves two transactions, the private transaction distributed to involved participants and the [privacy marker transaction] included on the public blockchain.
-Each each of these transactions has its own nonce.
+Each of these transactions has its own nonce.

 ### Private transaction nonce